 - □ Adhere to Required COVID-Safe Practices for All Employers (p.
-9). - □ Adhere to Required COVID-Safe Practices for Retail Establishments (p.
-12). - Discontinue service stations that require customers to congregate in certain areas or use common utensils/dispensers, including salad bars, buffets and beverage and coffee stations. - □ Comply with state Public Health Order limitations on bar and counter seating and non-seated service; and, if otherwise permitted, ensure that six feet or more distance is maintained between customers. - □ Establishments that serve alcohol must adhere to required closing time, if applicable, for per the Public Health Order. - Reservations and private events may not exceed the mass gathering definition and limit per the Public Health Order. - □ Ensure patrons are seated at all times.
+9). - Adhere to Required COVID-Safe Practices for Retail Establishments (p.
+11). - Discontinue service stations that require customers to congregate in certain areas or use common utensils/dispensers, including salad bars, buffets and beverage and coffee stations. - □ Comply with state Public Health Order limitations on bar and counter seating and non-seated service; and, if otherwise permitted, ensure that six feet or more distance is maintained between customers. - □ Establishments that serve alcohol must adhere to required closing time, if applicable, for per the Public Health Order. - Reservations and private events may not exceed the mass gathering definition and limit per the Public Health Order. - □ Ensure patrons are seated at all times.
 Activities that require standing and congregating are prohibited, including gaming areas, sports and recreational activities, dance floors, bar games, karaoke, and other such activities. - Live performances may not be ticketed events.
 Performers must wear masks at all times and maintain social distancing from other performers and patrons.
 Patrons must remain seated.
-Live performances do not include karaoke, which is prohibited. - □ Employees that handle items used or provided by customers must properly wash their hands or change gloves before serving another customer (e.g. tableware, cutlery, glasses, credit cards, cash, pens, etc.).
+Live performances do not include karaoke, which is prohibited. - □ Employees that handle items used or provided by customers must properly wash their hands or change gloves before serving another customer (e.g. tableware, cutlery, glasses, credit cards, cash, pens, etc.). - Discontinue allowing pets, excluding service animals, inside the establishment, onto patios, into stores or other such areas. - □ Clean and sanitize reusable items such as menus and condiment containers left on tables after each use.
+If items cannot be cleaned and sanitized after each use, offer single-use items.